garronej/ts-ci/README.md

 A good way to host your repo image is to open an issue named ASSET in your project, close it, create a comment, drag and drop the picture you want to use and that's it.
 You have a link that you can replace in the README.md.
-While you are at it submit this image as *social preview* in your repos github page's settings so that when you share on Tweeter or Reddit you don't get your GitHub profile picture to shows up.
+While you are at it submit this image as *social preview* in your repos github page's settings so that when you share on Twitter or Reddit you don't get your GitHub profile picture to shows up.

 ## Disable CDN build